 The ABC obtained the footage after a long-fought Freedom of Information request was finally granted.

-The footage was recorded in March 2018 when a group of Aboriginal boys aged between 12 and 16 were arrested for stealing a car and leading police on a chase in Alice Springs in the Northern Territory.
+The footage comes from March 2018 when police arrested a group of Aboriginal boys aged between 12 and 16 for stealing a car and leading police on a chase in Alice Springs in the Northern Territory.

 One officer can be seen twisting a boy’s arm around his back and pushing him into the counter while calling him a “cu**” and “a f**king waste of space”.